Why should I submit my product to the Made in Alberta Awards?

 The materials or components of my product are from outside of Alberta, but the final product is assembled in Alberta, can I still enter?

 Yes.
 To qualify for the Made In Alberta Awards, your product must be physically manufactured in the province of Alberta.
 The components, ingredients or materials your product is made from do not need to all be made in Alberta for it to be eligible, however the final production — for example, putting pieces of jewellery together, printing on clothing, or cooking and producing a food item — does have to be done in Alberta for the product to be eligible for the Made in Alberta Awards.

 Should I enter my company as a whole or a specific product?

 Each entry is for a specific product or a related group of products, not for a company.
 An example of a related group of products would be a jewellery collection, products of the same type in different colours, or various flavours of the same product.
-If you have multiple unrelated products you can enter them each separately by purchasing and submitting separate entry forms.
+If you have multiple, unrelated products, you can enter them each separately by purchasing and submitting separate entry forms.

 I have a series of related products (different flavours or colours of the same product or pieces in the same collection), do I enter them all together or as separate entries?

 Each entry form is for a single product or a related group of products.
 A collection, line, series or related group of products includes different sizes, flavours or colours of the same overall product, or different items from the same jewellery collection for example.
 If you think your product is part of a collection, line, series or related group of products, you may enter them together on one entry form.
 If you see your products as completely separate and unrelated items — for example several separate and distinct pieces of clothing — then they should be entered in separate entry forms.
 Note that the judges may, at their discretion, select only one of the items as a finalist.

 Yes.
 If you would like to submit multiple, unrelated products, you may purchase and submit multiple entries.